Tinkertoys for the D_N series: The Series

 with the top sign for the red and the lower sign for the blue puncture.
 So the pole structure for these punctures is $\{1,2,3;2\}$, with constraints $c^{(4)}_{2}\pm 2\tilde{c}_2=\frac{1}{4}(c^{(2)}_{1})^2$ and $c^{(6)}_{3}=\mp \tilde{c}_{2} c^{(2)}_{1}$.
 The $\mathbb{Z}_2$ outer automorphism acts as $b\mapsto -b$, and it exchanges the red and blue constraints.

-In the presence of red/blue punctures, a little extra care must be taken in computing the graded Coulomb branch dimensions.
+In the presence of red/blue punctures with constraints of the form \eqref{redbluelinearconstraint}, a little extra care must be taken in computing the graded Coulomb branch dimensions.
 Too large an excess, of one or the other, over-constrains the differentials and would lead to a difference between the virtual and actual dimension of the Coulomb branch.
-The dimension of the degree-$N$ component,
+The dimension of the degree-$N$ component is

-where $d_N$ and $\tilde{d}$ are the dimensions we would obtain from applying Riemann-Roch (suitably-adjusted for the other constraints) to $\phi_N$ and $\tilde{\phi}$, and $n_{r,b}$ are the number of constraints of the form \eqref{redcons}, \eqref{bluecons} respectively.
+where $d_N$ and $\tilde{d}$ are the dimensions we would obtain from applying Riemann-Roch (suitably-adjusted for the other constraints) to $\phi_N$ and $\tilde{\phi}$, and $n_{r,b}$ are the number of constraints of the form $c^{(N)}\pm 2\tilde{c}_l=\dots$ for red and blue punctures, respectively.
 In order that the constraints not be over-determined, it suffices to ensure that either

 or

 holds.
 Either condition is sufficient to ensure that $\operatorname{dim}(V_N)\geq 0$, but is slightly stronger.

 For instance, there is no 3-punctured sphere with three $ $ punctures.
 The constraints would overconstrain (imply a negative virtual dimension for) the space of sections of the differential $\phi^{(4)} + 2 \tilde{\phi}$.